waigo/waigo/CONTRIBUTING.md

 - It's ok to use a single `var` statement with comma separator
 - Try not declare variables until you need them

+###Error handling

+- Instead of throwing an `Error` throw one of the error classes in [support/errors](https://github.com/waigo/waigo/blob/master/src/support/errors.js)
+- Feel free to subclass the built-in error classes to create your own (use the provided `define()` method to create a subclass)

 ###Equality and type checks

 - Always use `===`.